davetam88/Nation-Park-Note-App-Client/README.md

-# National Park Note APP
+# National Park Note APP - Database Version - Client

 All the information you need to know about your favorite National Parks in the United States in one easy to use APP.
 You can narrow down your <b>search by State and Activities</b>.
 Once your park(s) are located, you can see <b>more pictures</b> and/or <b>YouTube videos</b> for a particular park.